To the moms that refer to themselves as “just a mom:”

 You are everything that I hope to become.

 Let me back up before I continue.

 I was raised by a father who grew up farming.
-I legitimately don’t know if you’ve ever seen a man with bigger calves or more muscular, callused hands.
-The ability to earn a living was often discussed, with emphasis on “earn.”
+I legitimately don’t know if you’ve ever seen a man with bigger calves or more muscular hands.
+The ability to earn a living was often discussed with emphasis on “earn.”
 His fatherly preaching?
-Don’t stumble over feelings of entitlement, work hard, don’t expect to always be taken care of, education is crucial, and women developing a skillset that will give them the ability to financially support their families know what’s up with Survival 101.
+Don’t stumble over feelings of entitlement, work hard, education is crucial, and women developing a skillset that will give them the ability to financially support their families know what’s up with Survival 101.

-(I’m sure that went over my head for a good while, but when I spread my wings, I was grateful for the realistic perspective.)
+(I’m sure that went over my head for a good while, but as life would have it, this realistic perspective came in handy and is now better appreciated.)

-Working as a mom is tough, emotionally as well as physically.
+I work outside the home, and as a mom of three, it’s tough-emotionally as well as physically.

-But, even as I work part time, do you know who I am REALLY in awe of?
+But, even as I work, do you know who I am REALLY in awe of?